medialab/minet/docs/cli.md

 Retrieve captions for the given YouTube videos.

 positional arguments:
-  column                      Name of the CSV column containing video urls or
+  value_or_column_name        Single video url or id to process or name of the
-                              ids or a single video url or id. file                        CSV file containing the video urls or ids.
+                              CSV column containing video urls or ids when using -i/--input.

 optional arguments:
   --lang LANG                 Language (ISO code like "en") of captions to